For more, visit the Committee on Attorney Well-Being

 The well-being of attorneys is critical to the effective practice of law, the public trust, and the culture of our profession – all of which make it of paramount importance to the New York State Bar Association.
 Being a lawyer is personally and professionally rewarding, but it also is stressful, exhausting, and taxing.
 Every lawyer “knows” that taking care of ourselves physically, mentally, emotionally, and spiritually is important to our well-being, but manifesting that self-care in the midst of a fast-paced, relentless profession feel out of reach for many of us.

-The Science of Stress and the Road to Attorney Well-Being
+The Eight Pillars of Attorney Well-Being

 What Makes Lawyers Happy